-On Linux systems, users accounts information including one-way encrypted passwords are kept in the text file /etc/passwd.
-When a user is created, it will update some system files such as /etc/passwd, /etc/shadow and /etc/group.
-The password files are an important cornerstone of the security of your Linux system.
+On Linux systems, user account information such as username, User ID (UID), Group ID (GID), home directory and shell are kept in a plain text file called /etc/passwd.
+When a user is created, system files such as /etc/passwd, /etc/shadow and /etc/group are updated.

-/etc/passwd file stores account information in shadow password format with the password represented as a single x character while /etc/shadow file stores actual password in encrypted format for user's account with additional properties related to user password.
-In this article, we will go through /etc/passwd and /etc/shadow files which are the most important file in Linux.
+The /etc/passwd file stores account information in shadow password format with the password represented as a single 'x' character while /etc/shadow file stores actual password in encrypted format.

 This file stores local accounts information of the system.
 It can be read by any users but is writable only by the super-user root.
 It contains some lines and uses colons (:) to separate the fields where each line represents a specific user.

 /etc/passwd file has seven fields which can be represented as below